MegoABKM/Budgilo-app/README.md

 ## ✨ Key Features

--   **📊 Dynamic Financial Dashboard:** Real-time overview of your financial health with interactive cards and Lottie animations.
+-   **📊 Dynamic Financial Dashboard:** A real-time overview of your financial health with interactive cards and beautiful Lottie animations.
--   **💰 Smart Transaction Management:** Easy expense/income logging with custom categories and multiple view modes.
+-   **💰 Smart Transaction Management:** Easily log expenses and income with custom categories, icons, and multiple view modes (list, grid, table).
--   **👛 Multi-Wallet System:** Create unlimited wallets, transfer funds seamlessly, and view individual wallet analytics.
+-   **👛 Multi-Wallet System:** Create unlimited wallets, seamlessly transfer funds between them, and analyze the performance of each wallet individually.
--   **🌈 Customizable UI:** Choose from 8 beautiful color themes with a fully responsive design.
+-   **🌈 Customizable UI:** Personalize your experience with 8 beautiful color themes and a fully responsive design that looks great on any device.
--   **🌍 Global Support:** Full support for 7 languages and multiple currencies.
+-   **🌍 Global Support:** Use the app in your native language with support for 7 languages and multiple global currencies.

 ---